cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

 ---
-title: Office 365 - Cloud Email Security (formerly Area 1) as MX Record
+title: Office 365 - Email Security (formerly Area 1) as MX Record
 pcx_content_type: integration-guide
 weight: 1
 meta:
-   title: Deploy and configure Microsoft Office 365 with Cloud Email Security (formerly Area 1) as the MX Record
+   title: Deploy and configure Microsoft Office 365 with Email Security (formerly Area 1) as the MX Record
 updated: 2023-01-12
 ---

-# Deploy and configure Microsoft Office 365 with Cloud Email Security (formerly Area 1) as the MX Record
+# Deploy and configure Microsoft Office 365 with Email Security (formerly Area 1) as the MX Record

 {{<Aside type="warning" header="Area 1 has been renamed">}}